… Because You Care

 Buy Organic! – Keep toxic agricultural chemicals out of our environment and protect soil fertility while safeguarding the lives of birds, bees, butterflies, and frogs.
 Organically grown food has more vitamins and minerals, so it’s good for you too!

-Go Vegetarian or Vegan! – Did you know that animals raised for meat and dairy products are the source of 34% of Greenhouse gases?
+Go Vegetarian or Vegan! – Did you know that animals raised for meat and dairy products are the source of an estimated 34% of Greenhouse gases?
 That’s more than all the cars and trucks in the world put together!

 Buy Green!
 Look for recycled, recyclable, reusable, biodegradable, sustainable, organic, energy efficient products.

 Compost Food Scraps! – Agribusiness destroys top soil, and also releases CO2 into the atmosphere.
 We can help to protect soil fertility by returning organic matter to Earth.

 Just Click on the Banners Below and a Donation will be Made to these Causes at No Cost to You.

 Here Are Some More Practical Things You Can Do Right Now